magoo/risk-measurement/docs/_sources/enterprise/index.rst.txt

 Decision makers knowing that these channels exist which could question the integrity of risk measurement may find greater certainty in the information brought to them when issues are not surfaced.

-The quality of these channels can also be measured, and if distrust of these channels exist, it can also be mitigated.
+The quality of these channels can also be measured, and if distrust of these channels exists, it can also be mitigated.

 Decomposition of risk into a register.
 ------------------------------------------